EU approved Chromium yeast - for normal blood sugar

 What is chromium?

-Chromium is an essential mineral that contributes to normal metabolism of carbohydrates, lipids, and proteins.
+Chromium is an important mineral that contributes to normal metabolism of carbohydrates, lipids, and proteins.
 In addition, chromium supports biological processes involved in maintaining normal blood sugar levels.
 Chromium acts by entering into a complex of amino acids on the inner surface of the cells, which helps to ensure a steady supply of glucose from the blood.

 Chromium is several things